 Have a P3 project in mind?
 Want to learn more about the Bureau’s P3 technical assistance opportunities?
 Contact us today.

-The Federal Highway Administration’s (FHWA’s) Office of Innovative Program Delivery provides tools, expertise, and financing to help the transportation community explore and implement innovative strategies to deliver major highway investment projects.
+The Federal Highway Administration’s (FHWA’s) Center for Innovative Finance Support provides tools, expertise, and financing to help the transportation community explore and implement innovative strategies to deliver major highway investment projects.

 The Federal Transit Administration’s (FTA) Private Sector Participation website provides information on opportunities for private sector participation in public transportation, as well as resources for State and local governments interested in public-private partnerships.